7ep/demo/docs/BDD.md

 We want to add a feature, an ability to return a library book.
 Here's how that could look.
 A quick caveat: This is a simulation of what an entire sprint could entail.
 Unlike what we'll see in this exercise, there are many points during the sprint where the team must make decisions and will inevitably run into walls.
 Be aware I tried to remove such slowdowns in the name of efficient teaching.

 First, the BDD feature file - the user story and scenarios.
-The presumption is that the team had a 3 amigos meeting (someone from development, from testing, and from the business) and determined that the feature consisted of the following from conversation, at src/bdd_test/resources/library/return_a_book.feature
+The presumption is that the team had a 3 amigos meeting (someone from development, from testing, and from the business) and determined that the feature consisted of the following from conversation.

+Copy and paste the following text into: src/bdd_test/resources/library/return_a_book.feature Note that with Intellij, there's no need to save your work as you proceed, it handles that for you automatically.

     Feature: A librarian may return books that were borrowed